Stronglifts 5x5 Workout Review

 How Do You Progress On The Stronglifts 5x5 Program?

 Mehdi makes a big thing of stating that you should start off with very light weights.
-This should ideally be the empty Olympic bar for the squat, bench press and overhead press, 65lb for the barbell row and 95lb for the deadlift.
-However if you have been training a while and these weights are too light you should still start off with no more than 50% of your current 5 rep max weight.
+This should ideally be the empty Olympic bar for the squat, bench press and overhead press, 65lb for the bent-over row and 95lb for the deadlift.
+However if you have been training for a while and these weights are too light, you should still start off with no more than 50% of your current 5 rep max weight.

 Then progress is made by adding 5lbs each workout to all your lifts except the deadlift, to which 10lb per workout is added.

 All the five sets are done with the same weight, but 2 - 3 warm up sets are done first for each exercise.

 The time will eventually come of course when you will fail to achieve 5 reps on all 5 sets with the weight you are using.
 When this happens you stay on the same weight for the next workout and try again.
 If you still fail to complete 5 reps on all 5 sets you have one more try the next workout.
 But if you fail a third time you then need to de-load.
 That is you reduce the weight by 10% (only on the exercise that you have stalled on) for the next workout, and commence increasing the weights as before.
 You should then be able to get to a higher weight for 5 sets of 5.